corley/ng-startup-documentation/docs/05-user-session-identity.md

 }])
 ```

-Sessiom data are stored into "default" namespace.
-You can define and use seprated namspace.
-If you want for example store product into a shopping cart, you can store it into a dedicated namspace.
+Session data are stored into "default" namespace.
+You can define and use seprated namespaces.
+If you want to store product into a shopping cart, you can use a dedicated namspace.

 ``` javascript
 .controller('MyCtrl', ['$scope', 'crSession', function MyCtrl($scope, crSession) {